dmt7531/dmt7531/README.md

 ### 🚀 About Me

 Hello and welcome to my Github page!
 I'm an experienced Android developer with a passion for building innovative and user-friendly mobile applications.
-On this page, you'll find a collection of my open-source projects, which I've developed to showcase my skills and contribute to the wider Android community
+I am a big fan of Clean Architecture and I always strive to implement its principles in my Android projects.
+I strongly believe that a well-designed architecture is a key factor for creating scalable, maintainable and testable applications

 ### 🛠 Skills:
 ![Kotlin](https://img.shields.io/badge/Kotlin-0095D5?&style=for-the-badge&logo=kotlin&logoColor=white)